 Being questioned without legal advice

 Once you've asked for legal advice, the police cannot question you until you've got it – unless there are exceptional circumstances.
 For example, to stop a future crime happening or someone getting hurt.

 If you do not want to have a solicitor with you during your police interview, you do not need to.
-Sometimes you can't refuse to have a solicitor present, for example if you're under 18 or a vulnerable adult, then usually the police cannot interview you without a solicitor in the room.
+Sometimes you cannot refuse to have a solicitor present, for example if you're under 18 or a vulnerable adult, then usually the police cannot interview you without a solicitor in the room.